 NATIONAL VETERAN BUSINESS DEVELOPMENT COUNCIL ANNOUNCES THE 2020 NVBDC ANNUAL AWARD RECIPIENTS

-Congratulations to NVBDC’s Veteran Champion of the Year, Sherry Diccion, Sr. Manager, Global Supplier Diversity, Adient.

-Thank you to the entire NVBDC team for this amazing recognition!
-I am truly grateful for the opportunity to work with NVBDC, veteran-owned businesses and corporate peers.”DETROIT, MI, UNITED STATES, November 19, 2020 /EINPresswire.com/ -- National Veterans Business Development Council (NVBDC) was established to address the growing need to identify and certify both Service Disabled and Veteran Owned Businesses (SD/VOBs) for the commercial marketplace.
+On behalf of Microsoft, my team and myself we are honored to receive NVBDC's “Corporate Support” award.”DETROIT, MI, UNITED STATES, November 20, 2020 /EINPresswire.com/ -- National Veterans Business Development Council (NVBDC) was established to address the growing need to identify and certify both Service Disabled and Veteran Owned Businesses (SD/VOBs) for the commercial marketplace.
 Our initiatives focus on being the Veteran business certifying authority providing reliable revenue and management information to the business community.

 Each year NVBDC Board of Directors and Officers review our corporations' activity, individual corporate members, NVBDC Certified Service Disabled and Veteran Owned Businesses and our resource partners.
 Recommendations are solicited from all NVBDC team members and submitted to the Board for deliberation and selection.
 Each award has its own set of standards and criteria that are reviewed to ensure we have an appropriate candidate for the award.
 The person or company is recognized for merit or achievements well above normal expectations.